dkapesa/AI-Verification-Copilot/README.md

 - the human override workflow is still a placeholder and is not yet fully persisted end to end
 - `.env.example` files still need to be added
 - local developer onboarding can be improved further
-- the evaluation harness and benchmarking workflow are the next major phase
+- the evaluation harness currently uses a small synthetic dataset and simple threshold adjustment rather than real fraud labels or a trained reinforcement learning policy

 ---